KITS, Modules, Product Post

 4. Monitor Serial Output (if applicable): If your code includes any serial output for debugging purposes, open the Serial Monitor in the Arduino IDE to view the messages.

-5. Ensure Safety Precautions: Always be cautious when testing motors, especially if they have the potential to cause harm or damage if not properly controlled.
+5. Ensure Safety Precautions: Always be cautious when testing motors, especially if they can cause harm or damage if not properly controlled.

 Checking DC motors after uploading codes

-Now, You’ve successfully uploaded your code to the Arduino Uno and verified the functionality of the motor.
-If everything is working as intended, you’re now ready to explore further applications and projects using the Arduino platform and the L293D motor driver.
+You’ve successfully uploaded your code to the Arduino Uno and verified the motor’s functionality.
+If everything works as expected, you can explore more projects using the Arduino platform.
+Try new applications with the L293D motor driver.

 PWM Speed Control